 Select the “Starting Offline Mode,” and Steam will open with limited available features.
 There will be significantly fewer features available.
 Like the store page won’t work, downloads will not be available.
-Keeping these problems side, you can play games that have been already installed.
+Keeping these problems aside, you can play games already installed.

 What Does Steamplay Mean?